 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

-Massey University’s Postgraduate Diploma in Science (Soil Science) gives you the opportunity to join the pathway to in-depth research at a master's level.
+Massey University’s Postgraduate Diploma in Science and Technology (Soil Science) gives you the opportunity to join the pathway to in-depth research at a master's level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
 If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Soil Science).
 If so, credits you have gained through this qualification may be credited to the master's programme.